Your club's underwater litter pick dive will require careful and appropriate planning and preparation in line with BSAC’s Safe Diving guide.

-Before you start planning your underwater litterpick please read through the following guidelines carefully.
-You will find essential advice on the safe planning of your litterpick and a guide to safely and successfully diving that plan.
+Before you start planning your underwater litter pick please read through the following guidelines carefully.
+You will find essential advice to help you safely plan and dive an underwater litter pick.

 - Avoid dive sites that are potentially hazardous – eg. heavy boating traffic, fishing activities or areas affected by industrial discharges.

-- Inform the Coastguard and/or harbour authority of your location, planned activity and the number of divers in the clean-up team.
+- If you are planning a boat dive, remember to inform the Coastguard and/or harbour authority of your location, planned activity and the number of divers in the clean-up team.

 Recruit your divers

-- Ensure your underwater litterpick divers have the relevant diving qualifications and have read a copy of these guidance notes before the day.
+- Familiarise yourself with a copy of these guidance notes before the day.

 - Mesh bags to collect litter underwater.

-- Underwater slates for recording unusual items or items that are left in place.
+- Underwater slates for recording unusual or larger items that you cannot safely retrieve during the dive.

 - Marker buoys for identifying the area you have covered.

 - Rubbish bags for disposing of the litter retrieved at the end of your litter pick.

 Share your success stories with us on social media using the hashtags #BSACdivers and #BSACclean.